Price: $30/swimmer per session

-New Albany Parks & Recreation and River Run Waterpark are excited to announce American Red Cross Swim Lessons at River Run Waterpark this summer.
+River Run Waterpark is a proud provider of American Red Cross Swim Lessons.
 Lessons are available to those children ages 4-14 years old (all experience levels are accepted!).

-Lessons are offered in the following two week (M-F) session blocks, are available at 9 or 10am and are 45 minutes in length.
+Lessons are offered in two week (M-F) session blocks during the summer, are available at 9 or 10am and are 45 minutes in length.